Back to All Events

 With the United States nearing its 250th anniversary, Summit, Myths & Music honors the landscapes and myths that have defined the country’s spirit.
 Carl Nielsen’s Helios Overture traces the sun’s grand ascent over the Aegean, filling the orchestra with brilliance.
-Britten’s Four Sea Interludes from Peter Grimes follow—an evocative seascape of shimmering blues, stark silences, and surging waves.
+Britten’s Four Sea Interludes from Peter Grimes follows—an evocative seascape of shimmering blues, stark silences, and surging waves.
 The mystery of Mount Rainier unfolds in Stephen Lias’s It Stands Alone, a powerful multimedia tribute commissioned in partnership with the National Park Service to honor Mount Rainier National Park’s 125th anniversary.
 The evening concludes with Dvořák’s American Suite, where dance-like melodies and rustic harmonies celebrate the composer’s love for the New World.

 Program

-Carl Nielsen – Helios Overture
+Carl NIELSEN – Helios Overture

 Benjamin BRITTEN – Peter Grimes: Four Sea Interludes, op.
 33a